mongodb-js/compass/packages/bson-transpilers/README.md

 ### State

-TThe `CodeGenerationVisitor` class manages a global state which is passed as the first argument into the language-specific `argsTemplate` functions.
+The `CodeGenerationVisitor` class manages a global state which is passed as the first argument into the language-specific `argsTemplate` functions.
 This state is indended to be used as a method for the `argsTemplate` functions to communicate with the `DriverTemplate`.
 For example:

 ```yaml
 ObjectIdEqualsArgsTemplate: &ObjectIdEqualsArgsTemplate !!js/function >